hewison-chris/agora-cl-docs/website/docs/devtools/extending-apis.md

 <HeaderBadgesWidget />

-## Introduction: Prysm API and Beacon API
+## Introduction: Agora-cl API and Beacon API
 ---

-Since Day 1 of the project Prysm has been using [gRPC](https://grpc.io/) as the API layer for inter-process communication.
+Since Day 1 of the project Agora-cl has been using [gRPC](https://grpc.io/) as the API layer for inter-process communication.
 As an example, all requests from the validator to the beacon node are conducted via gRPC.
-This technology helped us greatly to make sure our Ethereum client has a well-defined set of APIs, and that we don't introduce backwards incompatibility across versions of Prysm.
+This technology helped us greatly to make sure our Ethereum client has a well-defined set of APIs, and that we don't introduce backwards incompatibility across versions of Agora-cl.

 As time went on, users started asking if it would be possible to have a JSON-over-HTTP API, which users could query for information about the beacon node, the network state etc. Fortunately it is easy to expose HTTP endpoints for gRPC methods using the [grpc-gateway library](https://github.com/grpc-ecosystem/grpc-gateway).
-This gave birth to a Prysm-specific set of APIs, which we will call the Prysm API.
+This gave birth to a Agora-cl-specific set of APIs, which we will call the Agora-cl API.

 At some point Ethereum researchers, in cooperation with client developer, decided it would be a good idea to have a standard set of HTTP APIs across the whole network.
 This led to the [official Beacon API specification](https://ethereum.github.io/beacon-APIs/), which we will call the Beacon API.

 ## Part 1: Extending protocol buffers and gRPC
 ---

-Extending both the Prysm API and the Beacon API requires following the same steps with regards to protocol buffers and gRPC functions.
-The only difference is that all Prysm API code lives in `prysm` folders and Beacon API code lives in `eth` folders.
+Extending both the Agora-cl API and the Beacon API requires following the same steps with regards to protocol buffers and gRPC functions.
+The only difference is that all Agora-cl API code lives in `prysm` folders and Beacon API code lives in `eth` folders.

-We will now step through the process of creating a new exemplary API endpoint inside the Prysm API.
+We will now step through the process of creating a new exemplary API endpoint inside the Agora-cl API.

 ## Step 1: Create protocol buffer messages